haskell/cabal/Cabal/doc/installing-packages.rst

 described below.
 In the simple build infrastructure, any other options will be reported as errors.

-.. _setup-configure:
+.. _cabal-configure:

-setup configure
+cabal configure
 ---------------

-.. program:: setup configure
+.. program:: cabal configure

 Prepare to build the package.
 Typically, this step checks that the target platform is capable of building the package, and discovers